datacarpentry/image-processing/episodes/06-blurring.md

 >
 > In the day-to-day, macroscopic world, we have physical filters which separate out objects by size.
 > A filter with small holes allows only small objects through, leaving larger objects behind.
 This
 > is a good analogy for image filters.
-A high-pass filter will retain the smaller features in an
+A high-pass filter will retain the smaller details in an
 > image, filtering out the larger ones.
 A low-pass filter retains the larger features, analogous to
 > what's left behind by a physical filter mesh. *High-* and *low-*pass, here, refer to high and low
 > *spatial frequencies* in the image.
-Features associated with high spatial frequencies are small, a
+Details associated with high spatial frequencies are small, a
 > lot of these features would fit across an image.
-Those associated with low spatial frequencies are
+Features associated with low spatial frequencies
-> large - maybe a couple of big features per image.
+> are large - maybe a couple of big features per image.
 >
 {: .callout}